-The DHS/DDS Case Manager maintains these records electronically in the case management information system.
+The DHS/DDS Case Manager maintains these records and a copy is maintained electronically in the DDS case management database.

-Appendix B: Evaluation/Reevaluation of Level of Care Ouality Improvement: Level of Care a.
-Methods for Discovery: Level of Care Assurance/Sub-assurances
+Appendix B: Evaluation/Reevaluation of Level of Care

+Quality Improvement: Level of Care

 As a distinct component of the State's quality improvement strategy, provide information in the following fields to detail the State's methods for discovery and remediation.